 Be nice.
 Or else.

-Toronto Chief Design Officer @Goldmoney Joined about 5 years ago via an invitation from Cat N.
+Toronto Chief Design Officer @Goldmoney Joined over 5 years ago via an invitation from Cat N.

 This is actually a really interesting creative exercise.

 Good to know this is happening to others and not just me, at first it was driving me mad, I have the 2016 machine with the 460 (maybe that's important, maybe not). and two thunderbolt displays that are daisy-chained.

 But the solution I have found is when I unplug the displays I first have to put the computer to sleep, otherwise, it'll often freeze when I go to open the lid.

 Keyboard and mouse are buggy sometimes too, a restart is the only thing that fixes it.

 Keep in mind that's not a system font on Windows.